Cheap Eats in Reykjavík - Meals for about 1000 ISK / under 10$

 Mandi serves up a taste of authentic Middle Eastern cuisine right in the heart of Reykjavik.
 Mandi is a local favorite with their kebabs, falafel and hummus going down a treat.

-A bowl of hummus or a falafel bowl both cost 650 kr, while a large portion of chips costs 750 kr – perfect if you need to pick up some lunch on the cheap!
+A portion of Lebanese stuffed pitas with fries (Arias Maria) costs 650 kr, while a large portion of chips costs 750 kr.
+Falafel bowl starters are available for 650kr and the price of the falafel sandwiches is slightly higher then 1000kr, they cost 1100kr.
+Still perfect if you need to pick up some lunch on the cheap!

 11. Dirty Burger & Ribs